acor1/iptool-public/README.md

 ## ✨ Features

 - Detects your IP and geolocation
-- Ping test to Google and major cities in Iran (Tehran, Shiraz, Mashhad, etc.)
+- Ping test to Google and major cities in Iran
-- Download speed test using real servers (Hetzner, Cachefly, Leaseweb)
+- Download speed test using real servers
 - Visual graphs for speed and latency
 - Internet accessibility check
 - Optional TUI support using `dialog`